Minimum acceptable rate of return

+MARR increases with increased risk, and given the opportunity cost of forgoing other projects.

+It is typically referenced in the preliminary analysis of proposed projects.

 Hurdle rate determination

 The hurdle rate is usually determined by evaluating existing opportunities in operations expansion, rate of return for investments, and other factors deemed relevant by management.
 As an example, suppose a manager knows that investing in a conservative project, such as a bond investment or another project with no risk, yields a known rate of return.
 When analyzing a new project, the manager may use the conservative project's rate of return as the MARR.
 The manager will only implement the new project if its anticipated return exceeds the MARR by at least the risk premium of the new project.

 A risk premium can also be attached to the hurdle rate if management feels that specific opportunities inherently contain more risk than others that could be pursued with the same resources.
 A common method for evaluating a hurdle rate is to apply the discounted cash flow method to the project, which is used in net present value models.
 The hurdle rate determines how rapidly the value of the dollar decreases out in time, which, parenthetically, is a significant factor in determining the payback period for the capital project when discounting forecast savings and spending back to present-day terms.
 Most companies use a 12% hurdle rate, which is based on the fact that the S&P 500 typically yields returns somewhere between 8% and 11% (annualized).
 Companies operating in industries with more volatile markets might use a slightly higher rate in order to offset risk and attract investors.

 The hurdle rate is frequently used as a synonym of cutoff rate, benchmark and cost of capital.
 Different organizations might have slightly different interpretations, so when multiple organizations (e.g., a startup company and a venture capital firm) are discussing the suitability of investing in a project, it is important that both sides' understanding of the term are compatible for this purpose.